User User name Password

 Sony Corp. has patented technology that would prevent its PlayStation consoles from playing used, rented or borrowed video games -- raising questions about whether the electronics and entertainment giant may attempt to redefine what it means to own something in the digital age.

-This message has been edited since posting.
-Last time this message was edited on 17 September 2009 5:22
+This message has been edited since its posting.
+Latest edit was made on 17 Sep 2009 @ 5:22

 So Sony should follow MS and Apples lead and let you resell thoes Zoon and Ipod apps/music/games just like MS and Apple does?